Security posture for an MSP operations product company.

 Public website hardening

-The company site publishes security headers, a sitemap, robots.txt, clean trust routes, a responsible disclosure page, and a machine-readable security.txt route.
+The company site publishes security headers, a sitemap, robots.txt, clean trust pages, a responsible disclosure page, and a machine-readable security.txt route.

 Responsible disclosure